girishji/scope.vim/README.md

 g:ScopePopupOptionsSet({borderhighlight: ['Comment']})
 ```

-`ScopeMenuMatch` highlight group modifies the look of characters searched so far.
+`ScopeMenuMatch` highlight group modifies the look of characters searched so
+far.
+It is linked to `Special` by default.
 `ScopeMenuVirtualText` is for the virtual text in Grep window.
 For other groups
 see `autoload/scope/fuzzy.vim`.

 ### Credits